BlaqueDevs/se-assignment-day-4-software-project-management-AiAlmeida/README.md

 ## 12. What data is available regarding the market size and growth potential for your software?

+Market data shows significant growth in industries requiring automation, with a projected increase in demand for tools that improve operational efficiency.

 ## 13. How can understanding market trends inform your software’s positioning and development?